PayloadsAllTheThings/Open Redirect

 Intruder Added new payloads 2019-11-14 18:26:35 +08:00

-Open URL Redirection
+Open URL Redirect

 Un-validated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input.
 By modifying untrusted URL input to a malicious site, an attacker may successfully launch a phishing scam and steal user credentials.
 Because the server name in the modified link is identical to the original site, phishing attempts may have a more trustworthy appearance.
 Un-validated redirect and forward attacks can also be used to maliciously craft a URL that would pass the applications access control check and then forward the attacker to privileged functions that they would normally not be able to access.